agnt-gg/slop/spec.md

 ## Abstract

 This document specifies the Simple Language Open Protocol (SLOP), a minimal HTTP-based protocol for AI agent interoperability.
-There are exactly five core endpoints with standard request/response formats.
+There are exactly six core endpoints with standard request/response formats.
 Nothing more.
 The spec is intentionally minimal to maximize adoption and implementation speed while ensuring interoperability.

 ## 1. Introduction